Name is David.

 But to tell you the truth, there’s nothing great about me whatsoever.

-In fact, the only areas of expertise I’ve ever known are screwing up and sinning against God.
+In fact, the only area of expertise I’ve ever known is screwing up.

 Seriously.
 I’m like really good at it.